 Crossovers must be set back from street trees to protect tree roots and provide space for tree growth, and trees must be protected from damage during crossover construction.
 Street trees will not be removed to enable the construction of a crossover.

-The setback required is determined by the trunk diameter measured as breast height.
+The setback required is determined by the trunk diameter measured at breast height (1.4m).

 |Tree trunk diameter, measured at breast height||Setback required|